openNDS/openNDS/docs/source/libraries.rst

 #######################
 This utility allows the interface a client is using to be determined from the client mac address.

+It can be used in PreAuth and local FAS scripts.

-It is used by NDS when fas secure level 2 is set.
+It is used by NDS when fas secure levels 1 and 2 are set along with faskey also being set.

 Its output is sent to FAS in the encrypted query string as the variable "clientif"

   Usage: get_client_interface.sh [clientmac]